Back to blog

 "Thank you for your feedback!
 We appreciate all our players and are always working to improve the game experience.
 Please check back for future updates!"

-This response acknowledges nothing specific, references nothing, promises nothing concrete, and is so generic it could apply to any game ever made.
-It signals that the developer did not read the review.
+This response acknowledges nothing specific, references nothing, promises nothing concrete, and could apply to any game ever made.
+It signals that the developer didn't read the review.
 Many players will mock this kind of response.

 The ARAK response that earns trust:

-"The forest biome load times are rough right now, and you are not wrong.
+"The forest biome load times are rough right now, and you're not wrong.
 We tracked it to a texture streaming issue and patch 1.3 (rolling out Thursday) should cut load times by roughly 60%.
 Would love to hear if that fixes it for you."

 This acknowledges the exact problem, references the internal diagnosis, gives a specific action with a timeline, and ends with a human ask.
 It took 30 seconds longer to write.
 It converts at a completely different rate.